shuozhixu/CMS-MTP_2025/README.md

 Once the `sh` run is finished, we will find a file `lmp_intel_cpu_intelmpi` in the `lammps-mtp/interface-lammps-mlip-2/` directory.
 And that is the LAMMPS executable with MLIP.

-## Simulations

-Cliff Hirt

-- MoNbTa and MoNbV

-Richard Brinlee

-- NbVW and NbTaV

-The file `lmp_psc.batch` can be used to submit a LAMMPS simulation.
-Remember to use the correct LAMMPS input file at the end of line 33.

 ### MoNbTa

 #### Build the CSRO structure